simonlchung/etrade_options/README.md

 ## Requirements

-In order to run this sample application you need the following three items:
+In order to run this script you need the following three items:

-1. Python 3 - this sample application is written in Python and requires Python 3.
+1. Python 3 - this script is written in Python and requires Python 3.
 If you do not already have Python 3 installed, download it from

    [`https://www.python.org/downloads/`](https://www.python.org/downloads/).